decretist/Dissertation/Chapter4/chapter4.md

 in the previous section on the definition of the first- and second-recension *dicta* was implemented in the form of a 201-line Python program.
-The program reads the MGH e-text of the Friedberg edition, and parses it to extract the *dicta*.
+The program reads the MGH e-text of the Friedberg edition and parses it to extract the *dicta*.
 The Oxford Concordance Program (OCP) format in which the e-text is encoded is extremely difficult to parse because it is not tree-structured---it has start tags for textual elements such as canons and *dicta*, cases and